When Is the Best Time to Go on Safari

 Southern Africa (Botswana, Namibia, South Africa, Zimbabwe, Zambia)

-Best for dramatic landscapes and concentrated wildlife: The dry winter (May to September) is excellent for game viewing in many parks like Chobe, Etosha, and Kruger.
+Best for dramatic landscapes and concentrated wildlife: The dry winter (May to September) is excellent for game viewing in many parks, such as Chobe, Etosha, and Kruger.
 Animals congregate around waterholes, and mornings are cool for hiking and walking safaris.

-For river safari enthusiasts: In Botswana’s Delta and regions with permanent water, the shoulder seasons (April to June) can be magical as the landscapes are lush post-rains, yet the water levels can still support good wildlife viewing.
+For river safari enthusiasts: In Botswana’s Delta and regions with permanent water, the shoulder seasons (April to June) can be magical, as the landscapes are lush post-rain, yet water levels can still support good wildlife viewing.

 East vs. Southern Africa: Practical Considerations